ZouLiwen-1999/APESA/README.md

-# APESA
+APESA
+==

-This is the official code implement of the paper "Automated Peripancreatic Vessel Segmentation and Labeling Based on Iterative Trunk Growth and Weakly Supervised Mechanism" by Zou et al..
+This is the official implement of the APESA from the paper [Automated Peripancreatic Vessel Segmentation and Labeling Based on Iterative Trunk Growth and Weakly Supervised Mechanism.](https://arxiv.org/abs/2303.02967)

 Our code will be released soon!

-Please cite as
-@article{zou2023automated,
-  title={Automated Peripancreatic Vessel Segmentation and Labeling Based on Iterative Trunk Growth and Weakly Supervised Mechanism}, author={Zou, Liwen and Cai, Zhenghua and Mao, Liang and Nie, Ziwei and Qiu, Yudong and Yang, Xiaoping}, journal={arXiv preprint arXiv:2303.02967}, year={2023}
-}